University Affiliate Benefits & Services

 NCSE annually convenes a National Conference that brings together academic, government, business, scientific, and civil society leaders to address a critical environmental challenge.
 Our 13th National Conference on Science Policy and the Environment: "Disasters and Environment", was held January 15-17, 2013 in Washington, D.C.
 The 14th National Conference and Global Forum will focus on the theme of "Building Climate Solutions" and will be held January 28-30, 2014.
 University Affiliate schools receive complimentary conference registrations for up to five faculty members and students (depending on school size).

-NCSE provides member schools with a complimentary, campus-wide subscription to premier online publications by Environment & Energy (E&E) Publishing - Environment & Energy Daily, Greenwire, and Environment & Energy News PM.
+NCSE provides member schools with a complimentary daily news service with Environmental and Energy related articles.
 These resources are useful to faculty in course preparation, to students in their classwork and policy research, and to administrators by keeping them informed of today's major issues.
-The service is valued at up to $4,000.

 Campus to Careers (C2C) Environmental Internship Clearinghouse